whitneyburton/portfolios/students/1701-back/mark_stover/20170420-mark-stover-m2.markdown

 | **Working Collaboratively** | 4 | X |

 > Bike Share evaluation comments:
-\<Impressive styling, Stations CRUD: solid, Weather CRUD: solid, Bugs: deleting station presents issues re-rendering stations index page, creating station with invalid city affects stations index page.>
+Impressive styling, Stations CRUD: solid, Weather CRUD: solid, Bugs: deleting station presents issues re-rendering stations index page, creating station with invalid city affects stations index page.

 > Little Shop evaluation comments:
 \<Instructor Comments Here>

 ##### Feedback to me for Bike Share

-  >* From \<Natalie Barron>: Mark, it was a pleasure working with you on Bike Share.
+  >* From Natalie Barron: Mark, it was a pleasure working with you on Bike Share.
 I appreciated your commitment to learning and understanding.
 Our approach to completing iteration 1 together really helped my understanding of ActiveRecord fundamentals.
 Although we ultimately used the gem, I was impressed with your dedication to understanding pagination.
 Your positive attitude helped get us through the project and I’m proud of our completed project.

-  >* From \<Erin Bassity>: I really enjoyed working on a team with you.
+  >* From Erin Bassity: I really enjoyed working on a team with you.
 Your interpersonal skills are great, and you are equally skilled in team-based work and solo work.
 You delivered, you showed up, you talked through problems, you were there for your team the entire time.
 You wrote great code, you refactored, you kept your eye on the ball, you were creative and advocated well for things you felt we should try when we were stuck, and you kept a positive attitude throughout.
 Thank you for an excellent team experience all around!

 ##### Feedback to me for Little Shop

-  >* From \<Natalie Barron>: Mark, it was a pleasure working with you on Little Shop.
+  >* From Natalie Barron: Mark, it was a pleasure working with you on Little Shop.
 You did a great job implementing the cart functionality.
 I was really impressed.
 I really appreciated the pairing we did throughout the project.
 Working with you has been a great experience.
 You are very knowledgeable and dedicated to really understanding what's going on.
 I've learned so much from working with you on both Bike Share and Little Shop.
 Thanks for being a great teammate!
-  >* From \<Partner 2>:
-  >* From \<Partner 3>:
+  >* From Erin Bassity: I really enjoyed working on a team with you.
+Your interpersonal skills are great, and you are equally skilled in team-based work and solo work.
+You delivered, you showed up, you talked through problems, you were there for your team the entire time.
+You wrote great code, you refactored, you kept your eye on the ball, you were creative and advocated well for things you felt we should try when we were stuck, and you kept a positive attitude throughout.
+Thank you for an excellent team experience all around!

 ## D: Professional Skills

-> \<Intro>

 #### **Professional Development Workshops**
 > [Warm Outreach, Agile Process, Feedback](https://github.com/turingschool/career-development-curriculum/blob/master/deliverable_submissions/1701-b/mark_stover.md)